Oskareczkee/Arduino/LEDs/README.md

 ### Implemented Functions
 - Linear Gradient
 - Simple command interface
-- Multiple lighting modes (gradient, static, police)
+- Multiple lighting modes (gradient, static, police, Morse Code message)

 Sadly I cannot implement more modes due to memory limitations.
 I do not have any scheme of electronics, so building this on our own is harder